 Independent Living Option

-This program provides monthly subsidies to clients for rent, food and utilities while the client either works full time or attends school.
-While in the T.I.L. program clients receive up to 7 hours per week of Case Management Services which focus heavily on teaching clients to shop, budget, and prioritize among other independent living skills.
+This program helps older youth in foster care transition to adulthood by providing services and resources for education, employment, housing and budgeting.
+We provide monthly subsidies to clients for rent, food, utilities while the client either works full time or attends school.
+While in the Independent Living Option program, clients receive up to 7 hours per week of Case Management Services which focus heavily on teaching clients how to shop, budget, prioritize and learn independent living skills.

 The RYF Foster Care Program provides a home-like environment to young men and women, ages 0 to 18.
 Clients remain in foster care an average of two years.
-Most of the girls and boys living in Foster Care leave the program and either enter the Group Home/TLP or ILO.
-While in the Foster Care program all children recieve intensive Case Management services.
+While in the Foster Care program all children receive intensive Case Management services.
+Children in Foster Care leave the program and either reunify with their biological parent, are placed in guardianship or are adopted.
+Some children enter into our Independent Living Option after age 18 to ensure life skills are in place.

 Intensive Placement Services (IPS)